googleapis/sdk-platform-java/library_generation/README.md

-# Generate GAPIC Client Library without post-processing
+# Generate GAPIC Client Library with and without post-processing

 The script, `generate_library.sh`, allows you to generate a GAPIC client library from proto files.